event-storm/event-storm/README.md

 ## Basic concepts

-The library consists of 2 parts: event store implementation and data model absraction.
+The library consists of 2 parts: event store implementation and data model abstraction.
 The event store supports:
 - :star: publish/subscribe of events
 - :star: log for development
   - event registration